Does Goucher's program require an audition?

 How are students placed in their technique classes?

 At Goucher, there is a level for every dancer from beginner to advanced.
-All students are allowed to enroll in dance classes, and they will be placed according to the faculty's assessment of their technical ability upon completion of a placement audition during Summer Orientation or at the beginning of the fall semester.
+All students are allowed to enroll in dance classes, and they will be placed according to the faculty's assessment of their technical ability upon completion of a placement audition during Fall Orientation.

 How many levels of technique are there at Goucher?

-Ballet technique levels range from DAN 120 (beginner) to DAN 321 (advanced).
-Modern technique levels range from DAN 114 (beginner) to DAN 311 (advanced), each with four levels in between.
+Ballet technique levels range from DAN 121 (Ballet I) to DAN 421 (Ballet IV).
+Modern technique levels range from DAN 115 (Modern I) to DAN 415 (Modern IV).
 There are also three levels of pointe.
 Two levels of jazz technique are offered: Beginner/Intermediate and Intermediate/Advanced.
 Elective courses include classes such as men's technique, partnering, improvisation, repertory, and Pilates.

 How large are the classes?

-Dance classes range anywhere from about 10 to 20 students.
+Dance classes range anywhere from about 12 to 20 students for technique classes and between 10 and 16 for most theory courses.

 How many students are in the dance program?